 PLACE ONE FILLER PLANT

 Starting with one filler plant, scoop a little soil inside your large garden container to set that first plant.
+I like to use a bright flower to add a splash of color.

 Now take your filler plant in your hand and give the small pot a good squeeze, working around the pot squeezing it.
 Then grab the base of the plant and wiggle it out.